hersi18/GitRepository/README.md

 # GitRepository
-This is a simple git repository.
+Hello friend.This is a simple git repository.